Hamakor: Two levels of membership

 Most of the points in Hamakor's charter were either fairly straightforward, based on the reasons for forming it, or a result of legal requirements.
 One point that was largely debated, however, was whether anyone could become a full voting member.
 Hamakor aimed to represent the community.
 The concern raised was that the commercial companies would try to take control over the organization.
 As a result, two restrictions were imposed.
 The first was that membership was limited to individuals only.
 The second was the creation of a two-level membership structure.
 Hamakor has members, who have full voting rights, and friends.
 A friend is an individual who enjoys all the benefits (such as they are) of a member, except for one—friends cannot vote on charter changes or when electing the board.

 To move from friend status to full member status, one has to demonstrate some activity promoting free/open source software.
 The definition of "some" has changed over time.
 During some periods, the board required writing non-trivial amounts of code, while at other times, the board deemed helping a friend install Linux on their computer sufficient.

 In most cases, almost anyone who wished to become a full member could do so.

 August Penguin

 Having a gathering on the first Friday of August has become a tradition, and August Penguin has turned into the yearly conference for Hamakor.
-Of course, due to the way the organization was formed, there is one more August Penguin conference than years Hamakor exists, having the unique situation where an organization's yearly conference actually pre-dates the organization's forming.
+Due to the way the organization was formed, there is one more August Penguin conference than years Hamakor exists, having the situation where an organization's yearly conference actually pre-dates the organization's forming.

 In 2005, the conference made an attempt to make the conference more aimed at the professional audience.
 As part of it, it was moved to Thursday (Friday is part of the weekend in Israel).
 In 2006, the conference was moved back to Friday, but due to scheduling problems happened on the second Friday of August.
 The conference is no longer about watching a movie, and has lectures from various sources.
 The conference also accepts sponsors, with the Israeli Internet Association being the most consistent one over the years.